S-S-JHOTHEESHWAR/VSD-RISC-V-SoC-Tapeout-Program/week4/day4/readme.md

-# 📘 Week 4 - Day 4: CMOS Inverter Noise Margin Analysis
+# Day 4: CMOS Inverter Noise Margin Analysis

 ## 🔍 Objective
 To analyze the **noise margins** of a **CMOS inverter** using SPICE simulation with specified device parameters and capacitive load.